Mehta childcare home -- health care for babies and children

 A single blood test can diagnose congenital hypothyroidism, once it is suspected.
 Diagnosis is essential soon after birth, if these children are to have a normal life.
 However, not all children have the signs described above, and the disorder may not be suspected at all.

 For this reason, newborn screening programs are used.
 All newborns have a blood sample taken, and blood levels of either the thyroid hormone thyroxine, or TSH, are measured.
-In the USA, for example, newborn screening for congenital hypothyroidism is done in all 50 states (and District of Columbia).
+In the USA, for example, newborn screening for congenital hypothyroidism is done in all 50 states.
 If the first blood sample is taken very early, as happens currently because mothers and babies are being discharged from hospitals early, some children with congenital hypothyroidism may be missed.
 A second test after 2 weeks will catch an additional 10-12% of children.

 Treatment